Healthcare Administration Master’s Degrees in Ohio

 Job Outlook for Healthcare Administrators in Ohio

 The job outlook for healthcare administrators is very positive.
-The U.S. Bureau of Labor Statistics (BLS) predicted that the occupation of Medical and Health Services Managers will grow by 23 percent between 2012 and 2022.
-Also, the BLS reported the 2013 average annual salary of Medical and Health Service Managers in Ohio was $93,190.
-Managers in Cinncinati made higher salaries, averaging $98,480.
-The metropolitan area in Ohio that showed the highest average annual salary was Cleveland-Elyria-Mento, at $100,810.
+Medical and health services manager jobs are projected to increase by 14 percent between 2018 and 2028.
+The average annual salary of medical and health service managers in Ohio is $106,670.
+Managers in Cincinnati earn an average of $101,100 per year.
+The metropolitan area in Ohio that showed the highest average annual salary was Mansfield, at $120,800.

 Upon graduating, you will qualify for administrative positions in hospitals, physician offices, medical group practices, outpatient facilities, consulting firms, public health agencies, insurance companies and other health organizations.
 There are numerous director jobs in listings of Ohio healthcare administrative positions many of which specify an MHA degree.
 With multiple opportunities, you can apply for a position that suits you, with the likelihood of an engaging and fulfilling future in the healthcare industry.
 Contact the schools you see on our site that offer MHA degrees in Ohio to get started.